Silvinecoder/igdb-proxyapi/README.md

 ``` !== process.env.TOKEN) ```

-This means that if the token is different than the token:
+This means that if the token is different than the token, then:

 ```
 return res.status(401).send('Unauthorized')
 ```

-Return a status of 401 if it's unauthorized
+Return a status of 401 and string saying Unauthorized

 ```
 app.get('/', (req, res) => {